nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 ### `asset` (object)

-Properties of the `asset` object are designed to live at the root level of the contract metadata or root level of the token metadata.
+Properties of the `asset` object are designed to live at the root level of the token metadata, or as an object array under the key `assets`. at the contract metadata level.

 #### `description` (string)